pozadkey/eventor/README.md

 ## Features
 - *Adds and validates texts manually.*
-- *Add and validates texts by scanning QR code.*
+- *Adds and validates texts by scanning QR code.*
 - *Displays list of added and validate texts.*

 # Usage